Arjitg450/Python-Dictionary/README.md

 # Python Word Meaning Dictionary

 "Simple Dictionary using python.
-Process (How code works): 1-Take input from the user.\n"
+Process (How code works):"

+"1-Take input from the user.\n"

 "2-Search the Google dictionary for the word user entered (uses the internet).\n"